 This small but perfectly-formed ski resort is incredibly popular with beginners and intermediate skiers.
 Located to the north of the British Columbia city of Kamloops, it offers an easy-going mix of wide open bowls, glades and thrilling steeps in the shadow of Tod Mountain.

 Sun Peaks has recently undergone several enhancements, including the addition of 211 hectares in the so-called Gils area and a new chairlift to cement the ski in, ski out status of the resort’s East Village area.
-In early 2024 the West Bowl will gets its own ski lift, the West Bowl T-Bar.
+In early 2024 the West Bowl got its own ski lift, the West Bowl T-Bar.
 Previously, getting to this legendary spot involved a rather arduous hike.
 Another of our favourite areas (due to its fantastic powder skiing opportunities) is the Crystal Bowl, accessed via the chairlift of the same name.
 The resort’s vibe is both laidback and incredibly welcoming – there are complimentary ski tours offered by locals (get lucky and you’ll be able to join one hosted by Olympic skier Nancy Greene) and a range of ski camps for skiers of all abilities.

 Activities off the pistes include snow cat rides, first tracks breakfasts, snowshoe tours, dog sledding and snowmobiling, and you’ll also be able to check out an ice hockey game or two (getting to the rink is easy, thanks to the Kamloops Blazers Hockey shuttle).
 The resort’s modern centre has plenty of accommodation, ranging from hotels and chalets to rentable condos.
 For unbeatable access to the slopes, consider the Coast Sundance Lodge, next to the Sundance Express chairlift.